 - Why do you think you would enjoy being a science teacher?

-- How do keep up-to-date with new developments in technology?
+- How do you keep up to date with new developments in technology?

 - What do you know about our school?